 Though it might seem as though hot water and California don’t mix, I challenge you to think again.
+Hot springs are one of the state’s best natural resources; although unexpected, they’re refreshing, fun, and rejuvenating.

 Two Bunch Palms